ddnet/ddnet/README.md

 * **-DDEV=[ON|OFF]** <br>
 Whether to generate stuff necessary for packaging.
 Setting to ON will set CMAKE_BUILD_TYPE to Debug by default.
 Default value is OFF.

+* **-GNinja** <br>
+Use the Ninja build system instead of Make.
+This automatically parallizes the build and is generally faster.
+Compile with `ninja` instead of `make`.
+Install Ninja with `sudo apt install ninja-build` on Debian, `sudo pacman -S --needed ninja` on Arch Linux.

 Running tests (Debian/Ubuntu)
 -----------------------------